Universal-Basic-Compute/serenissima/backend/docs/engine.md

 The game engine runs several automated processes at scheduled times throughout the day to simulate the living economy of Renaissance Venice.
 These processes occur without requiring player intervention.

+### Lease Distribution (9:00 AM UTC)

+**Script**: `backend/engine/distributeLeases.py`

+Every day at 9:00 AM UTC, the lease distribution system processes payments from building owners to land owners:

+1. For each land with an owner, the script identifies all buildings on that land
+2. For each building with a LeaseAmount, it transfers that amount from the building owner to the land owner
+3. Transaction records are created for all payments
+4. Notifications are sent to:
+   - Land owners summarizing all lease payments received for each of their lands
+   - Building owners summarizing all lease payments made for their buildings
+   - Administrators with statistics including top gainers and losers

+This process simulates the economic relationship between land owners and building owners, where building owners must pay for the right to build on land they don't own.

 ### Immigration (11:00 AM UTC)

 **Script**: `backend/engine/immigration.py`